Adult in "unkenreflex" defensive posture in which the brightly-colored underside is displayed as a warning. Santa Cruz County

 When threatened, a newt will assume a swaybacked defensive pose, closing its eyes, extending its limbs to the sides, and holding its tail straight out.
 This "unken reflex" exposes its bright orange ventral surface coloring which is a warning to potential predators that the newt is poisonous.

-The poison can also be ingested through a mucous membrane or a cut in the skin, so care should always be taken when handling newts.
+The poison can also be ingested through a mucous membrane or a cut in the skin, so care should always be taken when handling adult newts and their eggs.

 Larvae are not poisonous and are preyed on by adult newts and other predators.
 Chemical cues from adult newts trigger larvae to seek cover.